frakti/windows-chef-poc/README.md

 ### Build application infrastructure

 - run `sh upload.sh`
-- To create SQL Server instance run `vagrant up sql`
+- Create SQL Server instance by running `vagrant up sql` (issue #1 and #2)
+- Create Load Balancer instance by run `vagrant up lb`
-- To create Application Server instance run `vagrant up iis1`
+- Create Application Server instances by running `vagrant up iis1 iis2` (issue #1)

+Unfortunately there are still idempotency (**Windows-specific**) issues, and few nodes won't be provisioned completely at first run.
+For more details check **Issues** below.

+Application will be available under http://10.0.1.10/poc/
+- *iis1* app is working on http://10.0.1.11/poc/
+- *iis2* app is working on http://10.0.1.12/poc/

+The app as well as static page on root (http://10.0.1.10/) show response origin to visualize working load balancing.

+#### Issues

-- Unfortunately both probably will fail while provisioning fist time with an error:
+1. When adding new user to Administrators group, provisioning fails at fist time with an error:

 > No mapping between account names and security IDs was done.

-It happens when add new user to Administrators group.
-I didn't yet find any solution for this Windows-specific issue.
 Temporary what you need to do is:
-  - reboot with `vagrant reload iis1`
+  - reboot with `vagrant reload <node_name>`
-  - re-provision with `vagrant provision iis1`
+  - re-provision with `vagrant provision <node_name>`

-Application will be available under http://10.0.1.10/poc/
+2. While provisioning SQL Server you will get an error:

+> The specified module 'SqlPs' was not loaded because no valid module file was found in any module directory.

+Solution for this is to run *provisioning* again: `vagrant provision sql`.

 TODOs
 -----
-- Configure load balancer using ARR
+- Fix idempotentcy issues.
-- use Chef Search instead of hardcoded IP in db connection string
+- Use Chef Search instead of hardcoded IP in db connection string.

 Contributors
 ------------